If you are local to the Philadelphia area and into fitness, especially running, today is a HUGE day! The Broad Street Run lottery was announced!

 This race needs to be on any avid runner’s bucket list.
 The first two weeks of February, runners enter the lottery with hopes of getting that lucky email.
 Then the training begins!

 I have run BSR 5 times and have gone from a complete beginner to distance running to hitting PRs (personal record) each race.

 Here are my best training tips to crush your first BSR. *These tips can be applied to any race!*

 Find A Training Plan (and actually stick to it)

 Find what works for you.
-Maybe 3 days of running with 2 days of cross training like spin or strength training + an active recovery day of yoga works best for you and your schedule.
-I do not recommend to run everyday, your body needs to recover + rebuild those muscles.
+Maybe 3 days of running with 2 days of cross training like spin or strength training + an active recovery day of yoga will work best for you and your schedule.
+I do not recommend to run every day, your body needs to recover + rebuild those muscles.

 To find a training plan, check out Pinterest, Running magazines such as Runner’s World, or a trusted app like Nike+.
 You want a plan that has variety in the intensity of the runs to assist in the training and build up that strength + endurance.